Clayborn Temple: Architecture

-Civil Rights Movement
+Civil rights movement

 Throughout the 1960s, Clayborn Temple became the city's staging ground for the civil rights movement.
 In Memphis, the link between racial and economic injustices in the city became increasingly apparent.
 Memphis Labor Unions had tried for years to reform Memphis Public Works policies that included discrimination, unfair working conditions, and drastically insufficient wages.
 The deaths of two city sanitation workers, Echol Cole and Robert Walker on February 1, 1968, united the Sanitation Workers, labor unions, religious communities, and the black middle class to work together and create a grassroots movement in Memphis.

 On February 12, 1968, 1,300 Sanitation Workers went on strike from Memphis City Department of Public Works, led by T.O.
 Jones, a union organizer for AFSCME Local 1733, and Jerry Wurf, the national president of AFSCME.
 From this day forward, the strikers marched 1.3 miles each day from Clayborn Temple to City Hall.
 As they marched, other local organizations began to partner with them, preventing the Sanitations Workers’ families from ever going hungry.
 These organizations included the Mallory Knights, the Invaders, and Community On the Move for Equality (C.O.M.E.), which was a group of 150 local ministers led by Reverend James Lawson.
 In the middle of this struggle for justice were Clayborn Temple's ministers.
 Rev. Ralph Jackson, the director of the A.M.E.
 Minimum Salary building next door to Clayborn, gave impassioned speeches to the supporters of the strike at Clayborn.
 The most consistent white supporter of the movement was Clayborn's pastor, Rev. Malcolm Blackburn.
 He opened Clayborn's offices, classrooms, and sanctuary to host the strategy meetings and community gatherings throughout the strike.
 In March 1968, after weeks of marching to City Hall from Clayborn Temple, Dr. Martin Luther King Jr., came to Memphis in support of the sanitation workers’ efforts.
 He had been invited by Reverend Lawson and C.O.M.E. to shine a national spotlight on their efforts in the fight for economic justice.
 Dr. King and organizers of the Southern Christian Leadership Conference (SCLC) helped to plan a strategic march with Dr. King leading the way.

 On Thursday, March 28, marchers began gathering at Clayborn Temple in anticipation of Dr. King.
 Nearly 15,000 marchers participated.
 Students from Memphis schools left the classroom to join the march.
 He arrived around 11:05 am, and they began the march with King and the sanitation workers, who had been marching this same path for weeks, in the front, while youths ran about throughout the march, pressing to get to the front.